LukeGrahamLandry/franca/docs/concessions.md

   - if you let them be different at runtime/comptime then field offsets can't be const anymore. they'd be delayed to emit_ir and you'd have to be careful not to write code that looks at them too closely.

-## #target_os

-- need to have a more formal system for parameters that the driver can set and cause an rt/ct specialization when you try to read them

 ## bake_relocatable_value

 - it's super nice to be able to generate your data at comptime and not worry about how to serialize it into array literals